osm-search/nominatim-feedback-reporter/FEEDBACK_OUPUT_SPEC.md

   structured_query:
     city: Lucknow

 # OPTIONAL.
+Only used with reverse search without wrong information.
+  lat: 19.597222

+# OPTIONAL.
+Only used with reverse search wrong information.
+  lon: 78.7629819

+# OPTIONAL.
+Only used with reverse search.
+  zoom: 18

+# OPTIONAL.
 Only used when wrong information.
 # There can be other fields from one of these "name", "housenumber", "street", "locality", "city", "district", "county", "state", "country", "postcode", "lat", "lon".
   city: